Laser Vision Correction Including Lasik

 Most patients return to work within a day or two.
 Swimming, hot tub and sauna use should be avoided for a couple of weeks.
 And, active sports should be limited for two weeks while the eye fully heals.

-LASIK is a permanent procedure.
+LASIK and LASEK is a permanent procedure.
 For some people, an enhancement procedure may need to be done at a later date, because of changes in the eye over time, just like with glasses or contact lenses.

 At your exam with the ophthalmologist, the best options for the procedure will be discussed with you, including fees.
 Fees depend on the type of procedure and whether or not you would benefit from a premium intraocular lens implant (IOL).
-Most insurance companies do not cover Lasik, although some companies allow it to be part of a flex plan.
+Most insurance companies do not cover laser vision correction, although some companies allow it to be part of a flex plan.
 Patients should inquire with their insurance representatives to determine benefits and coverage.